 Having travelled around the world, I appreciate the importance of learning languages and believe in teaching languages early in life having experienced the excitement of young children learning French in Pre-School and After-School programs.
 I love teaching the language and culture of my native country.

 I currently teach French at Immaculate High School in Danbury, CT, and two Adult classes for the Alliance Française of NWCT.
-I reside in Southbury, CT, with my husband John and our daughter Léa, a junior at Pomperaug High School.
+I reside in Southbury, CT, with my husband John and our daughter Léa, a freshman in college this year.
 We travel to France every summer to spend time with my family on the coast of Vendée, and visit Paris whenever we can.

 Native Parisian with 30 years experience teaching French from beginning to advanced levels to American, Japanese and other foreign businessmen and women in Paris, Milan and now Connecticut.
 After studying biology-chemistry and working as a lab technician for ten years, I began teaching French in Italy and never stopped because I enjoy sharing the language and culture of France with other people.

 Mme Bentley teaches the Advanced Conversational daytime French class.